What is a Budget Approval?

 Possible Voting Methods for a Budget Approval

 Although the situation surrounding a budget approval may be complex, luckily the process to vote on a budget approval is not.
-A referendum voting method is the best choice for running a budget approval with ElectionBuddy.
-This voting method is exactly like a plurality voting method with one vacancy and only “Yes” or “No” to choose from, but instead of having to customize the plurality question yourself, the referendum voting method does the setup for you.
+A plurality voting method is the best choice for running a budget approval with ElectionBuddy.
+This voting method can be configured with one vacancy and only “Yes” or “No” to choose from.

 Another helpful thing that you can do with the budget approval is ask for comments from your voters.
 This can help you get valuable feedback about your budget, where it comes from, and how it is spent.